zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ![](subjectivity.png)

-The Fake news are on avergae more subejctive than the True news.
+The Fake news are on avergae more subjective than the True news.

 * **Expansion, contingency and comparison**